akakadiya1/akakadiya1/README.md

 ## Hi there👋, I'm Archi Kakadiya!

+- Welcome to my GitHub profile!

+## About Me

-- I'm currently pursuing Computer Programming and Analysis [Advance Diploma] in Seneca College.
+- 👩‍💻 I'm a Computer Programming and Analysis Student.
+- 🌍 I love to explore new technologies and develop various kind of projects.
+- 📚 I'm constantly learning and improving my skills.

 <!--
 **akakadiya1/akakadiya1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.